European shares rebound as PMIs show recovery taking hold

 LONDON, Aug 22 European stocks received a boost on Thursday as economic data from the euro zone indicated a recovery was taking hold, potentially providing an uplift to earnings into the year-end.

-European shares enjoyed their best session since early August, rebounding 11.32 points, or 0.9 percent to 1,219.03, following falls over the last three days.
+By 1422 GMT, European shares were enjoying their best session since early July, rebounding 13.65 points, or 1.1 percent to 1,221.36, following falls over the last three days.

-The Stoxx 600 also rose 1 percent, to 303.55, after data showed business activity across the euro zone picked up more quickly than expected in August.
+The Stoxx 600 also rose 1.1 percent, to 304.04, and all sectors were in positive territory after data showed business activity across the euro zone picked up more quickly than expected in August.

 "The burning question now is how long is the lag between improving macro fundamentals and an EPS upgrade cycle?"
 Robert Quinn, chief European equity strategist at S&P Capital IQ, said.